SUGAM-ARORA/Topic-wise/README.md

 # Language will be generally C++ .
 # Rest depending upon question and need
 # Here clusters contains DSA topics
-Generally questions which are number are from leetcode Rest all are generally from gfg
+Generally questions which are number are from leetcode.
+Rest all are generally from gfg.